VoidMonk/beachbox/README.md

 # Beachbox

-A really simple configurator for hassle-free self-hosting of a web app or API on a server.
+A lightweight alternative to PaaS for single-service self-hosting with domain + SSL + auto-update flow on a plain Linux server.

-Beachbox makes it super easy to host an auto-updating app (containerized) on a virtual or bare-metal server of any size at a fraction of the cost compared to cloud platforms, with blazing fast performance, full control, and no vendor lock-in.
+Beachbox is a really simple configurator for hassle-free self-hosting (containerized) of a web app or API on a virtual or bare-metal server of any size at a fraction of the cost compared to cloud platforms, with blazing fast performance, full control, and no vendor lock-in.

 A single server for a single web service is powerful and reliable enough for most production use-cases.
 No AWS, Heroku or Kubernetes required for an app even with thousands of users.